Applications for Calendar Year 2015 are now being accepted. All applications must be post marked no later than May 16, 2014.

 Award and denial letters are distributed to applicants.

 There are no predetermined minimum or maximum amounts for which you can apply.

 JAG/Lottery projects require a 35 percent cash match requirement.
 Percentages are based on total project cost.
-Match funds must be in cash, not in‑kind, and should be identified before applying for grant funding.
+Match funds must be in cash, not in‑kind, from a non-federal source and should be identified before applying for grant funding.

 JAG funds cannot be used for:

 - Construction Projects